Improving User Experience with Accessible, Connected Kitchen Appliances

 In the future, they also plan to launch a smart microwave that can be managed over their Control app.

 Selecting MQTT over Bluetooth to Connect IoT Products

 CASO’s vision was that users should be able to control wine coolers or cook perfect sous-vide from anywhere, even outside of the home.
 They needed a solution that could meet the following requirements:

-- Kitchen appliances can be managed from virtually anywhere,
+Kitchen appliances can be managed from virtually anywhere,

-- Data can be shared between different applications,
+Data can be shared between different applications,

-- Multiple users can control the same appliance,
+Multiple users can control the same appliance,

-- No downtimes for users even when updates are rolled out
+No downtimes for users even when updates are rolled out

+CASO considered a number of different technologies for their connected appliances platform.
+They initially considered using Bluetooth and UDP to connect the mobile phone app to the appliance.
 However, they quickly realized that Bluetooth would require the user to be physically close to the appliance in order to connect.